28th Plenary Meeting of the Grupo de Acción Financiera de Sudamérica (GAFISUD)

 I would also like to thank you for your work on two very important topics for the FATF: risk analysis and financial inclusion.
 These are two very inter-related topics, which also affect a number of other issues.
 So I am happy to hear that GAFISUD has a working group to specifically look at these issues.
 Evaluation of national ML/FT risks – and therefore being able to respond to these risks – is a fundamental new part of the FATF Recommendations.
 This is why we called it “Recommendation 1.”
 Your work to identify regional risks, guide GAFISUD members in conducting national risk assessments and applying the risk based approach will greatly help the region, not only in formal compliance with the recommendations, but in responding effectively to risks.

 A well-implemented risk-based approach is also a good basis for successfully applying financial inclusion measures in compliance with the revised FATF Recommendations.
 The promotion of formal financial systems and services is central to any effective and comprehensive AML/CFT regime.
-Earlier this year the FATF issued updated Guidance to support AML/CFT measures that meet the national goal of financial inclusion, without compromising the measures that exist for the purpose of combating crime.
+Earlier this year the FATF issued updated Revised Guidance on AML/CFT and Financial Inclusion, without compromising the measures that exist for the purpose of combating crime.
 I therefore encourage GAFISUD’s continued work on financial inclusion that will assist your members to do the same.

 Working Group on Operational Support